wilsonmar/wilsonmar.github.io/_posts/2017-03-04-python-api-flask.md

    `class Employees(Resource):`

-   means that we need to use the sample database file `chinook.db` which contains an employee table.
+   means that we need to use the sample database file `chinook.db`, which contains an employee table.

    <a name="PythonEnv"></a>